Grzegorzsa/zen-custom-fields/readme.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 ###Examples
-1. Simple table with just values (text view)
+1. Simple table with values only - not recommended (text view)
   <pre><code>Page content
   ...
   [zen-fields]